publiccodenet/about/activities/events/attending-events.md

 ### During the event

 * Tweet the URL of any HackMD running notes document so we create crowdsourced event notes in English.
-If you decide to do this, ensure you do not include secret notes in the document.
+Do not include secret notes in the document.
-* Ask the team to share good photos on the group chat.
+* Ask the team to share any good photos they take.
 * Tweet at least once per session - follow the generic tweet with specific comments crafted during the session.

 ### After the event